mrmoje/mrmoje.github.io/content/data_recovery_from_dead_hdd.md

 Slug: data_recovery_from_dead_HDD
 Category: Data Recovery
 Author: James Nzomo
-Summary: A touching story about how non-backed up data was rescued from oblivion and in the nick of time.
+Summary: A story about how non-backed up data was rescued from oblivion and in the nick of time.

 # Intro